-- 7.2.2.3.
-ECCC will endeavour to protect personal information and otherwise provide safeguards to ensure that employees may bring forward, in good faith, allegations of breach of scientific integrity or participate in an investigation procedure without prejudice or fear of reprisal. - 7.2.2.4.
-When public servants have information that could indicate a serious breach of the Values and Ethics Code for the Public Sector they can avail themselves of the procedures laid out in the Public Servants Disclosure Protection Act 10 .
+- employees are encouraged to discuss and resolve these matters with their immediate supervisor.
+They can also seek advice and support from other appropriate sources within Fisheries and Oceans Canada. - 7.2.2.2.
+The Deputy Head will designate a Fisheries and Oceans Canada Science Integrity Lead to address allegations of breaches of this Policy. - 7.2.2.3.
+The Science Integrity Lead will ensure that alleged breaches of this Policy shall be promptly and thoroughly reviewed and investigated by the Fisheries and Oceans Canada. - 7.2.2.4.
+Fisheries and Oceans Canada will endeavor to protect personal information and otherwise provide safeguards to ensure that employees may bring forward, in good faith, allegations of breach of scientific integrity or participate in an investigation procedure without prejudice or fear of reprisal. - 7.2.2.5.
+When public servants have information that could indicate a serious breach of the Values and Ethics Code for the Public Sector they can avail themselves of the procedures laid out in the Public Servants Disclosure Protection Act.5

-7.3.
-Openness, transparency and timeliness
+7.3 Openness, transparency and timeliness

-ECCC recognizes and understands the importance of openness and transparency about all elements of the research and scientific process as well as of the timely release of scientific and research information.
+Fisheries and Oceans Canada recognizes and understands the importance of openness and transparency about all elements of the research and scientific process as well as the timely release of scientific and research information.
 It nonetheless also recognizes that there may be legitimate and compelling reasons that may limit the disclosure or availability of research or scientific information to employees, stakeholders or the public.

 - 7.3.1.
-No ECCC employee shall suppress, alter or otherwise impede the timely release of research or scientific information in the absence of clear and compelling reasons for doing so. - 7.3.2.
-ECCC employees shall ensure that research and scientific information (including that produced by contractors, grantees, or other partners who participate in, or assist with, the design, conduct, management, review, communication or use of research and science) is produced and disseminated in a timely and transparent manner, in the absence of clear and compelling reasons for not doing so.
+This policy, as well as any associated policies, directives or guidelines, will be posted on the Fisheries and Oceans Canada's public website in permission-less downloadable form. - 7.3.2.
+As the current policy and any associated policies, guidelines or tools are amended and revised, Fisheries and Oceans Canada will maintain an annotated electronic archive of all such changes, with all archive elements available in permission-less downloadable form. - 7.3.3.
+No Fisheries and Oceans Canada employee shall suppress, alter or otherwise impede the timely release of research or scientific information in the absence of clear and compelling reasons for doing so. - 7.3.4.
+Fisheries and Oceans Canada employees shall ensure that research and scientific information (including that produced by contractors, grantees, or other partners who participate in, or assist with, the design, conduct, use or management of research, science or related activities) is produced and disseminated in a timely and transparent manner, in the absence of clear and compelling reasons for not doing so.